 The house and gardens welcome visitors and Mapperton also hosts weddings.

-House and cafe: 1 April to 31 October, Sunday to Thursday (closed Fridays and Saturdays), noon to 4pm (guided tours only, at noon, 1pm, 2pm, 3pm).
+House and cafe: 3 March - 31 October, Sunday to Thursday, 10am to 5pm (closed Fridays and Saturdays).
+Guided tours only, at noon, 1pm, 2pm, 3pm.

 2 miles southeast of Beaminster, follow brown signs on B3163.